jccrosby/smart-ai-adoption/slides.md

 <!--
 Question 3 - What are the **risks**?

+- **LEAP - Learn & Assess:**
+  - Proactively consider risks and evaluate the ethical posture
 - **Integrate Ethics & Responsibility:**
   - Consider potential biases
   - Security vulnerabilities
-  - Ethical implications
+  - Ethical implications for the tools and any applied use cases
 - **Red Flags:**
   - Unverified or biased data
   - Weak security
   - Lack of ethical guidelines
-- **LEAP - Learn & Assess:** Proactively consider risks and evaluate the ethical posture -->
+-->